nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 A few significant changes took place here so let's break them down:

 - We pass an arrow function inline with our custom function `removeDonut` as the return value.
 This way, we can include the index as an argument.
-- In `removeDonut` we are copying our state array through the spread operator and storing it in a new variable.
+- In `removeDonut` we are making a copy of our state array through the spread operator and storing it in a new variable because we need to treat react state as immutable.
 - We filter through the copied array and return only the array item that matches our condition.
 - Since `filter()` returns a new array, we can then update our state with it.

 ## Props and destructuring

 So far our components have been fairly lightweight with only a small amount of props.
-This won't always be the case and we should take advantage of destructuring to help improve our component readability.
+This won't always be the case and we should take advantage of object destructuring to help improve our component readability.
 Let's imagine that our props object looks like the following:

 ```javascript
 props = {